 When the swim mode is activated, the duration of your swim will be shown on the second screen.
 The distance will be displayed on the third screen and the last screen will show the number of swim strokes.
 The water temperature is shown in the bottom left of the display.
+When the heart rate function is activated, the values will be displayed in the bottom right corner of the screen.
 Switch between displays by pressing the +/UP or -/DOWN buttons.
 A press of the SEL/ESC returns you to the Sport menu.

 NOTE: Swim mode stays active in shallow water down to 3 meters.
 This allows flip turns in pool and horizontal dives.
-An immersion deeper than 3 meters will start a dive in the mode which is selected in the A1 (SCUBA, APNEA or GAUGE).
+An immersion deeper than 3 meters will start a dive in the mode which is selected in the A2 (SCUBA, APNEA or GAUGE).

-2.2.3 Apnea mode
+2.2.4 Apnea mode

-Apnea exercise mode can be activated from this next menu.
+Apnea exercise mode can be activated from the Apnea menu.
 The session starts with a surface interval.